-Bala Box Office Prediction (Day 1): Will Ayushmann Khurrana's Film Hit A Jackpot At Box Office?
+Bala Box Office Prediction (Day 1): Will Ayushmann Khurrana's Film Hit The Jackpot At The BO?

 Ayushmann Khurrana's 'Bala' which revolves around the theme of premature balding, is slated to hit the theatrical screens on November 8, 2019.
-The film hit a controversy when its plotline seemed to be similar to Sunny Singh's 'Ujda Chaman'.
-Despite all this, there's a great excitement around this flick considering Ayushmann's golden run at the box office in recent times.
+The film hit controversy when its plotline seemed to be similar to Sunny Singh's 'Ujda Chaman'.
+Despite all this, there's great excitement around this flick considering Ayushmann's golden run at the box office in recent times.

 Along with 'Bala', Sooraj Pancholi's 'Satellite Shankar' and Neil Nitin Mukesh's 'Bypass Road' will also be releasing in theatres this Friday.
 Speaking about Bala, this is what the trade analysts have to say about the first-day box office collection.